William Akio: Ross County

 In July 2022, Scottish Premiership side Ross County announced they had signed Akio from Valour FC on a three-year deal.
 On his debut against East Fife on July 23 in a Scottish League Cup match, Akio tallied two assists in less than two minutes.
 Later on in the game, Akio suffered a knee injury for which he underwent surgery for, sidelining him.
 On September 3, Akio made his league debut for Ross County against Aberdeen where he scored a last minute goal in the 95th minute to secure a point.
 Akio made his first start for the club on September 17 in an away league match against St Johnstone where they drew 0-0.

 Raith Rovers (loan)

-On 28 January 2023, Akio would be loaned to Scottish Championship side Raith Rovers.
-He would make his debut on the same day coming off the bench in a league game against Inverness Caledonian Thistle.
+On 28 January 2023, Akio was loaned to Scottish Championship side Raith Rovers.
+He made his debut on the same day coming off the bench in a league game against Inverness Caledonian Thistle.
 Akio scored his first goal for The Rovers on 8 February 2023 in a Scottish Challenge Cup game against Dundee F.C.
-Raith went on to win the match 4-3 in penalties to advance the finals of the cup.
+Raith went on to win the match 4–3 in penalties to advance the finals of the cup.

+Cavalry FC

+In July 2023, Akio returned to the Canadian Premier League, joining Cavalry FC for an undisclosed fee, signing a contract through the end of the 2025 season with his home-town club.
+Akio would score his first goal for Cavalry in his third game, celebrating by running to the stands to hug his mother.
+In July 2024 it was announced that Akio would miss the rest of the season due to an ankle injury.
+After the end of the 2024 season, Cavalry and Akio would mutually agree to terminate his contract, ending his time at the club.

+Australia

+On March 12, 2025, Akio signed with Tigers FC of the Australian NPL Capital Football.
+On 18 September 2025, he scored two goals in the NPL Grand Final against Monaro Panthers, helping his team win the title with a 3–0 victory.

+In October 2025, he joined Marconi Stallions FC in the Australian Championship.